Anandpur Sahib

 The city is a pilgrimage site in Sikhism.
-It is the venue of the largest annual Sikh gathering and festivities during Hola Mohalla in the spring season.
+It is the venue of the largest annual Sikh gathering and festivities during the Hola Mohalla in the spring season.

 Location

 Anandpur Sahib is located on National Highway 503 that links Kiratpur Sahib and Chandigarh to Nangal, Una and further Kangra, Himachal Pradesh.
 It is situated near the Sutlej river, the longest of the five rivers that flow through the historic crossroads region of Punjab.

 History

 Anandpur Sahib was founded in June 1665 by the ninth Sikh Guru, Guru Tegh Bahadur.
+Gurinder Singh Mann states that Guru Tegh Bahadur established Anandpur in 1684.
 He previously lived in Kiratpur, but given the disputes with Ram Rai – the elder son of Guru Har Rai and other sects of Sikhism, he moved to village in Makhoval.
-He named it Chakk Nanaki after his mother.
+He named it Chakk Nanaki after his mother, and became a prominent Dharamshal (Gurdwara plus self-sufficient village), consisting of tent encampments, vernacular clay/adobe straw-thatched round hutments ("Bunga") and small orchards and gardens in between the heavily forested hilly area and besides a stream and waterfall, (located in the area currently marked by Gurdwara Bhora Sahib).
 In 1675, Guru Tegh Bahadur was tortured and beheaded for refusing to convert to Islam under the orders of the Mughal Emperor Aurangzeb, a martyrdom that led Sikhs to rename the town to Anandpur and crown his son Gobind Das as per his orders (also known as Gobind Rai) as his successor and famous as Guru Gobind Singh.

-The village grew into town, likely dramatically state Louis E. Fenech and W. H. McLeod, as Sikhs moved near Guru Gobind Singh.
+The village grew larger (with more temporary encampments), state Louis E. Fenech and W. H. McLeod, as Sikhs moved near Guru Gobind Singh.
 The growing strength of Sikhs in Anandpur under the tenth Guru, after the execution of the ninth Guru, raised concerns of the neighboring Pahari rajas - the vassals of the Mughal Empire, along with the Mughal ruler Aurangzeb.
 In 1693, Aurangzeb issued an order that banned large gatherings of Sikhs such as during the festival of Baisakhi.

-In 1699, Guru Gobind Singh founded the Khalsa panth and gathered a large armed militia.
+On the Vaisakhi day of 1699, the Guru sent out invitations across the land to distant and nearby Sikh congregations to convene at Anandpur for the upcoming festival.
+It was normal for the Guru to celebrate Vaisakhi at Anandpur with Sikh congregations annually but this time much more importance was placed on attendance than usual and more stringently.
+Guru Gobind Singh founded the Khalsa Panth in Anandpur on the day of the 1699 Vaisakhi festival after an elaborate ceremony and gathered a large armed militia.
 This triggered Aurangzeb and his vassal Hindu kings around Anandpur to blockade Anandpur.
 This led to several battles: